-All business organisations which are licensed to engage in covered lines of business by the Hungarian Financial Supervisory Authority are members of the Investor Protection Fund.
-A commodity exchange service provider that holds a license to manage customer accounts may join the IPF on a voluntary basis, or may pursue this line of business without IPF cover.
+All business organisations which are licensed to engage in covered lines of business by the Hungarian Central Bank are members of the Investor Protection Fund.
+A commodity dealer that holds a license to manage client accounts may join the IPF on a voluntary basis or may pursue this line of business without IPF cover.

-At present all financial enterprises, credit institutions that provide investment services and managers of investment funds that manage private portfolios are members of the IPF.
-None of the commodity exchange providers has joined the IPF yet.
+At present all investment companies, credit institutions that provide investment services and investment fund management companies that manage private portfolios seated in Hungary are members of the IPF.
+None of the commodity dealers has joined the IPF yet.

 Membership contributions are the main source of IPF assets.
-Members pay an initial contribution upon affiliation also make annual contribution payments to the IPF.
+Members pay an initial contribution upon affiliation and make annual contribution payments to the IPF.

-The assets of the IPF cover the performance of the duty of the IPF to pay compensation.
-If the available amount proved to be insufficient for the purposes of compensation, the IPF Board of Directors may order its members to pay extraordinary contributions or may decide to take out a loan.
-As the funds of the IPF fell short of its liability to pay the compensations that became due and payable in 2000, the Fund borrowed HUF 2.48 billion for a term of 10 years under a one-off government surety.
+The assets of the IPF cover the performance of its duty to pay compensation.
+If the available amount proved to be insufficient for the purposes of compensation, the IPF Board of Directors may order the IPF’s members to pay extraordinary contributions or may decide to take out a loan or issue bonds.
+Act CXX of 2001 on the Capital Market provides general state guarantee by force of law, should the IPF need to take out a loan or issue bonds.

 In 2015 IPF issued state guaranteed private bonds with the expiration date of 7 October 2030, to be able to pay compensation.